foolin/pagser/README.md

 > - eachTextJoin(sep) get each element text and join to string, return string.

-> - nodeEq(index) reduces the set of matched elements to the one at the specified index, return Selection for nested struct.
+> - eq(index) reduces the set of matched elements to the one at the specified index, return Selection for nested struct.

 > - ...